elliottech/lighter-v2-periphery/README.md

 ### Wrap

 - Native token get automatically wrapped to offer smooth interoperability
-- Any Excess native sent by taker will be refunded at end of transaction
+- Any excess native sent by taker will be refunded at end of transaction

 ### Unwrap